schuylermartin45/mood_switch/README.md

 to work with the Pi is in a separae file, ```FLIRC_Notes.md```.
 The shortened version of the story for primary README is that I eventually got the Pi to interpret the signals from the remote as keyboard input.
+* **espeak**:
+Text-to-speech synthesis used to alert the user which playlist is playing upon switching playlists.